hotmall/logging/README.md

     }
 }
 ```
-Root and proxy are the names of the loggers from which you can get the logger instance.
+The `root` and `proxy` are the names of the loggers from which you can get the logger instance.

 The range of level is `debug`, `info`, `warn`, `error`, `dpanic`, `panic`, `fatal`, and the value is from low to high.